Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 <ion-popover-view ng-controller="LogFilterMenuController">
 ```

 Then you'll need to create a controller that extends `BasePopoverController`.
-If you examine the base class, you'll see that it requires a single templated types, which is the type of view model that will be used in the controller.
+If you examine the base class, you'll see that it requires a single templated type, which is the type of view model that will be used in the controller.

 ```
 export class LogFilterMenuController